Trevbytes/Keys/README.md

 - Checked that the recording feature was intuitive.
 Buttons are disabled if they do nothing and enabled when usable.
 - Checked that a recorded song is saved until recorded over(or website is refreshed), even when changing songs or pressing 'stop'.

-- The HTML and CSS code has been validated by [W3C Markup Validation Service](https://validator.w3.org). **There are CSS errors due to the validator being outdated.
-Errors return on CSS variables and vendor extensions.**
+- The HTML and CSS code has been validated by [W3C Markup Validation Service](https://validator.w3.org).

 ## Deployment